 9. Set Up Boundaries

-It is extremely important that as soon as you start planning your freelancing career you also set up boundaries: never mix your personal life with your freelance business, and make sure you consider your freelancing career in the same way you may consider a day job in an office.
+It is imperative that as soon as you start planning your freelancing career, you also set up boundaries: never mix your personal life with your freelance business, and make sure you consider your freelancing career in the same way you may consider a day job in an office.

-Define when you want to be available for your customers, at what time it is reasonable for you to stop checking at emails when it’s time to just say stop and switch from working to personal mode.
-It can be hard at the beginning, but it’s something necessary: freelancing burnout is something every freelancer experience at least once, but you need to be sure you put in place the conditions to avoid it as much as you can.
+Define when you want to be available for your customers, at what time it is reasonable for you to stop checking at emails when it’s time to say stop and switch from working to personal mode.
+It can be hard initially, but it’s something necessary: freelancing burnout is something every freelancer experience at least once, but you need to be sure you put in place the conditions to avoid it as much as you can.

-Now that you’ve got an understanding of how to start your career as a freelancer, it’s time to start bringing this idea to life.
-Entering the freelancing world can be overwhelming and it requires a lot of focus and effort but you have every reason to start doing it!
+Now that you’ve understood how to start your career as a freelancer, it’s time to start bringing this idea to life.
+Entering the freelancing world can be overwhelming, and it requires a lot of focus and effort, but you have every reason to start doing it!

 Want To Remember It?
 Pin It!